 Now, it appears that the internet has just fallen on Allman and ACM over the past few days, probably as a result of the blog posts.
 She’s been getting the same kind of edge-case crap that people who catch the Net’s roving eye always do (having got some of it myself, I sympathize), but she’s also got some genuine opprobrium coming her way.
 Damage control has started: yesterday, ACM announced that Kerrie Allman “will…move into a new role”, and [another name]* will take over as publisher.

 Unfortunately, those details seem to have included payment of designers (including my friend’s wife), the return of samples, the tracking of rights on patterns, and the supply of promised yarns to sock and amigurumi clubs.
-Farrell, the Allmans, and everyone associated with those presses, has a lot of work ahead of them to make things right with the crafting community.
+[New editor]*, the Allmans, and everyone associated with those presses, has a lot of work ahead of them to make things right with the crafting community.
 I suspect that, having broken silence, the people affected are unlikely to keep quiet if this doesn’t happen.
 I’ll certainly be watching with interest.

 Also, and more broadly, I’m interested to see what mechanisms the crafting community develops to police itself.
 Having seen the particular ways that Ravelry has grown over time, I suspect that said mechanisms will be fascinating.

 ETA: There is now an Absolute Write Bewares, Recommendations & Background Checks thread on All Craft Media.
 If you’re not familiar with Absolute Write, this room there is a place for people thinking of submitting to a given publisher to discuss their experiences.
 It’s a good clearinghouse for stories of non-payment and other issues, as well as for positive experiences and general knowledge-sharing.

 Varney opens the treasure-house of his knowledge….—Varney the Vampyre; or, The Feast of Blood